-It is absolutely clear that achieving Europe's renewable energy ambitions will require powerful and climateproof power grids, both at the transmission and distribution level.
-According to Bloomberg New Energy for example, almost 240 gigawatts of unbuilt solar projects have applied for a grid connection in Spain, Italy, the U.K. and France alone.
-Once these permissions are obtained, a solar project can usually be built within six months.1
+It is clear that achieving Europe's renewable energy ambitions will require powerful and climate-proof power grids, both at the transmission and distribution level.
+Any guidance aiming to reduce obstacles for renewable energy projects must therefore take into consideration grid connection, grid optimisation, grid reinforcement and grid expansion.

 Powerful and climate-proof power grids are already possible today.
-Technologies such as FACTS devices, modular SSSC, dynamic line rating (DLR), superconductor cable systems, sensors and digital solutions - can significantly contribute to increasing capacity on the network.
+Technologies such as FACTS devices like modular SSSC, dynamic line rating (DLR), superconductor cable systems, sensors and digital solutions - can significantly contribute to increasing capacity on the network.
 Regulatory support is needed to ensure these technologies are considered alongside other alternatives to deliver the most cost-effective solutions.
-An EU Solar Strategy must therefore include measures to strengthen the electricity grids in the following ways:

-- 1. Prepare the grid for a solar take-off: Europe is already experiencing the challenges of integration limitations on weather-dependent electricity technologies.
+- 1. Prepare the grid for net-zero: Europe is already experiencing the challenges of integration limitations on weather-dependent electricity technologies.
 Europe needs to dramatically increase power system capability and flexibility in the coming decades to accommodate renewables.
 This must be provided for by increased interconnection and innovative grid infrastructure, including in the offshore space where no grids exist today.
-Such infrastructure requires a long-term pan-European infrastructure plan. - 2.
-Encourage deployment of widely-available Grid Enhancing Technologies: Especially energy system operators must be informed, encouraged, and incentivised to update their toolbox of deployable technologies for existing and future grids to accommodate increased levels of solar energy. - 3.
+Such infrastructure require a long-term pan-European infrastructure plan. - 2.
+Encourage deployment of widely-available Innovative Grid Technologies: Especially energy system operators must be informed, encouraged, and incentivised to update their toolbox of deployable technologies for existing and future grids to accommodate increased levels of solar energy. - 3.
 Introduce the NOVA Principle in National and European Grid Planning: This means that optimisation of the existing grid should happen before reinforcement and grid expansion, in order to not saddle citizens with unnecessary costs.
 Countries like Germany, Austria, and Switzerland have already committed to this principle. - 4.
-Ensure innovative technologies are considered in Network Development Plans: Both national and European long-term grid plans must consider innovation in transmission technologies, and work towards greater coordination with neighbouring grids.
+Ensure innovative technologies are considered in Network Development Plans: Both national and European long-term grid plans must consider innovation in transmission technologies, and work towards greater coordination with neighbouring grids. - 5.
+Reward TSOs for investing in Grid Enhancement Technologies: TSO investment frameworks should properly reward TSOs for investing in cheaper and easily deployable grid optimisation technologies, instead of exclusively investing in high CAPEX conventional grid infrastructure.
+The clear benefits of these innovative grid technologies in a benefit-sharing regime include lower energy bills for consumers, larger shares of variable renewables in the system and lower CO2 emissions.